The LICENSED PRACTICAL NURSE (LPN) delivers quality care to residents ensuring all applicable laws, regulations, and Company standards are met.

 * Must be able to evaluate nursing intervention outcomes, conferring with other health care team members as necessary.

-* Must be able to administer prescribed medications or start intravenous fluids, and note times and amounts on patients’ charts.
+* Must be able to administer prescribed medications or start intravenous fluids where applicable, and note times and amounts on residents’ charts.

 * Must be able to observe residents, charting and reporting changes in residents’ conditions, such as adverse reactions to medication or treatment, and taking any necessary action.